 Book Review: Harvey and Lee - How the CIA framed Oswald by John Armstrong

 For a long time I considered the idea of Lee Oswald having a double to be out there in Fringe Land.
 I’m still wondering if it could really be true that he was being impersonated.
 The book, “Harvey and Lee - How the CIA framed Oswald” by John Armstrong is the definitive book on the subject.
-Armstrong’s research is solid and exhaustive in detail since he made his fortune in the oil business and thereafter had the time and money to the pursue the research.
+Armstrong’s research is solid and exhaustive in detail since he made his fortune in the oil business and thereafter had the means and time to the pursue the research.
 If you don’t agree with the book’s main theme, that Lee Oswald was impersonated from the age of 14 on and was used as a CIA project, it remains a tremendous source book for JFK researchers.
 There are facts in this book you will not find anyplace else.
-I have over 30 JFK books in my ever growing collection and not a single one of them mentions such details as the second paper bag, the issues with the money order used to purchase the rifle, or Marina Oswald’s suspicious financial dealings with Tex-Italia Films, or any number of obscure facts on the case that point towards conspiracy.
+I have over 30 JFK books in my ever growing collection and not a single one of them mentions the second paper bag, the issues with the money order used to purchase the rifle, or Marina Oswald’s suspicious financial dealings with Tex-Italia Films, or any number of obscure facts on the case that point towards conspiracy.
 Facts that many in the pro-conspiracy JFK community could and should use in their books and presentations and for whatever reason, do not.

 Coming in at 983 pages, Harvey and Lee is almost as heavy of tome as Vince Bugliosi’s Reclaiming History (over 1600 pages).
 But unlike that book, it’s more manageable to hold and read.
 It includes a CD full of photos and declassified documents and is well sourced with chapter notes and index.
 Unlike Bugliosi’s work, it’s hard to find for a book that is not out of print and prices can be as high as $100 or more.
 I paid $77 for mine and consider myself lucky!